Post updated November 2, 2022

 I know.
 Everyone plotzes over these French doors.

-The hurricane sconce is one that I’ve long admired and available through John Rosselli and Assoc.
+The hurricane sconce is one that I’ve long admired and is available through John Rosselli and Assoc.

 Mr. Gatewood’s bedroom.
-Love the switch of palette.
+Love the switch of palettes.

 Lucky doggie is right!